Lorenzosciacca/OSW_weather/readme_.md

 - Add the flag OSW_FEATURE_WEATHER to the file platformio.ini

 ## Getting the API key
-The weather updates are provided by openweathermap.org, so you need a valid openweather API key.
+The weather updates are provided by openweathermap.org, so you need a valid API key.
 - Create an account [here](https://openweathermap.org/)
 - Select a free [plan](https://openweathermap.org/price)
 - From your account select "my API keys" and generate a key.